Matthieu Grandpierron – författare

 Kommande

-This book is an extremely concrete and practical A-Z guide about how to design, undertake and communicate the results of a mixed methods approach to critical discourse analysis (MMCDA) in the social sciences, addressing an important gap in the existing social sciences methodological literature.
-Focusing on research related to political studies and international relations, and organized around detailed discussions of the processes used, lessons learned, and research outcomes of 3 award-winning MMCDA research projects in a number of different subfields in political science and international relations (as well as discussions about the potential relevance of and considerations around the use of AI in MMCDA research), the goal of this book is to give readers everything they require to design, conduct, and communicate an MMCDA research project on their own topics of investigation.
+Addressing an important gap in the literature, this book is an extremely concrete and practical A-Z guide about how to design, undertake and communicate the results of a mixed methods approach to critical discourse analysis (MMCDA) in the social sciences.
+Offering detailed discussions of the processes used, lessons learned, and research outcomes of 3 award-winning MMCDA research projects in political studies and international relations (as well as reflections about the potential considerations around the use of AI in MMCDA research), the goal of this book is to give readers everything they require to undertake successful MMCDA projects on their own topics of research.